Do you know how you would answer the following teacher interview question: How would you deal with an angry parent?

 I would first empathize with an angry parent.
 I would recognize the fact that the parent was hurt and aggravated and try to find out why.
-I will tell her that I feel sorry for what happened and that I am here to help solve the problem.
-After listening carefully and re-phrasing what she says, I will let her know that I do recognize the problem and assure her that we can find a solution.
+I will tell her that I feel sorry for what happened and that I am here to help solve it.
+After listening carefully and re-phrasing what she says, I will let her know that I recognize the problem and assure her that we can find a solution.

 My commitment is to do everything in my power to correct what went wrong.
 I will reassure her that the school is there for the student’s best interest and a problem, no matter how big or small, will be properly dealt with.